open-contracting/standard-development-handbook/docs/standard/technical/deployment.md

 ### 1. Push and pull updated translations

 1. [Push strings to translate to Transifex](../translation/technical.html#push-strings-to-translate-to-transifex).
-1. Check all strings are [translated](../translation/using_transifex.html#translator) and [reviewed](../translation/using_transifex.html#reviewer) in supported translations, e.g. [French](https://www.transifex.com/open-contracting-partnership-1/open-contracting-standard-1-1/translate/#fr/$/) and [Spanish](https://www.transifex.com/open-contracting-partnership-1/open-contracting-standard-1-1/translate/#es/$/) for OCDS 1.1.
+1. Check all strings are [translated](../translation/using_transifex.html#translator) and [reviewed](../translation/using_transifex.html#reviewer) in supported translations.
 1. For any resources with untranslated or unreviewed strings, follow the [translation process](../translation/workflow).
 1. Check the [warnings](../translation/using_transifex.html#view-translations-with-warnings) on Transifex, and correct translated text if necessary.
 1. [Pull supported translations from Transifex](../translation/technical.html#pull-translations-from-transifex).
 1. Check the [issues](../translation/using_transifex.html#view-translations-with-issues) on Transifex, and correct source and `.po` files if necessary.
-1. If `.po` files were corrected, you may need to [forcefully push supported translations to Transifex](../translation/technical.html#push-translations-to-transifex).
+1. If `.po` files were corrected, you may need to [forcefully push supported translations](../translation/technical.html#push-translations-to-transifex).
 1. Create a pull request for the updated translation files.
 1. [Test the translations on the build of the pull request](../translation/technical.html#test-translations).